Lucas-Evangelista99/rock-paper-scissors/README.md

 # rock-paper-scissors

-This project is a simple "Rock Paper Scissors" game that uses basic javascript, allowing people to play it in their browsers' console.
+This project is a simple "Rock Paper Scissors" game that uses basic javaScript, allowing people to play it in their browsers' console.

 NOTE:
 This project is not complete!
 I'll work on implementing a GUI to it!